Six Effective Speaking Strategies for English Learners in Virtual Instruction

 ❖ Classroom oral discussion is enriched

-For a deeper dive into How to Identify, Reverse and Prevent Learning Loss, I invite you to watch my on-demand webinar.
+For a deeper dive into Effective Speaking Strategies for English Learners, I invite you to watch my on-demand webinar.
 I will give you a more in-depth look into how to successfully plan to address the learning loss that our English Learners have sustained during the world-wide pandemic.

 For more English Language Development strategies and tips, check out our other blog articles.